go101/immutable-value-proposal/README.md

 Constants (themselves) are immutable values.
-Non-basic declared constants will be always allocated in memory somewhere, but a basic declared constant will only be allocated in memory only when needed (if it is ever token address in code).
+Non-basic declared constants will be always allocated in memory somewhere, but a basic declared constant will only be allocated in memory only when needed (if it is ever taken address in code).

-Note, althoguh constants themselves are immutable values, whether or not the values referenced by a constant are immutable values depends on the specified permission (see next section) of the Constant.
+Note, althoguh a constant itself is an immutable value, whether or not the values referenced by a constant are immutable values depends on the specified role (see next section) of the Constant.

 There is not a short constant declartion form.
 Shorted declared values are all variables.